slpixe/ai-md/README.md

 ## Local Development

 Run `npm run start` to run the CLI tool on the local project.

-(Very meta!)
+Run `npx --prefix ~/{path-to-project}} ai-txt --show-output-files -i {folder1}` to test against the local build

 Run `npm test` to run the tests.